Flynn Duffy

-Flynn Duffy (born 13 August 2003) is a Scottish professional footballer who plays as a left back for club Airdrieonians.
+Flynn Duffy (born 13 August 2003) is a Scottish professional footballer who plays as a left back for Peterhead.

 Career

 Duffy started his career at Dundee United, rising through the youth ranks, before signing a professional deal in 2020, however, he only made 4 league cup appearances for The Arabs, being sent on loan to Peterhead twice in September 2021 and January 2024, respectively, and Stirling Albion for the second half of the 2022–23 season, helping The Binos win League Two for the first time in their history.

 On 1 July 2024, Duffy was released by Dundee United, before being handed a trial by Inverness Caledonian Thistle in a 1–0 pre-season friendly loss against Raith Rovers.

 On 2 August, Duffy signed for Inverness Caledonian Thistle, making his league debut the following day in a 1–1 draw against Dumbarton.
 On 24 October 2024, his contract was terminated, as Inverness entered administration.
 On 2 November 2024, Flynn signed with club Airdrieonians.